lauslim12/node-docker-kubernetes/README.md

 password: 123
 ```

-Check for the API documentation in Postman.
+Check for the API documentation in Postman. **Make sure to use the production environment in Postman!**

 ## Deployment